vishald018/Olympics-EDA-Project/README.md

 ```

-Run the app and Analyse!!
+Run the app and Analyze!!

 ```bash
   streamlit run app.py